orcestra-campaign/flight_segmentation/scripts/segments_HALO-20240923a.md

         )

 seg11 = (slice("2024-09-23T16:00:47", "2024-09-23T16:55:23"),
-         ["circle", "c_south"],
+         ["circle"],
          "circle south",
-         ["irregularity: 16:15:30 - 16:18:30 deviation due to deep convection in southern half", "irregularity: 16:47:06 and until the segment ends deviation due to deep convection in northern half"] )
+         ["irregularity: deviation from circular path due to deep convection in southern half, 16:15:30 - 16:18:30, with roll angle deviations up to +-30 degree.", "irregularity: deviation from circular path due to deep convection in northern half, from 16:47:06 until the segment ends, with roll angle deviations up to +-28 degree."]
+        )

 seg12 = (slice("2024-09-23T16:57:01", "2024-09-23T17:12:15"),